 forest, deep canyons, wild rivers, and immense limestone caves, pinnacles

-forest and peat swamp we reach spectacular Deer Cave, the world’s largest single cavern passage.
+forest and peat swamp reveals spectacular Deer Cave, the world’s largest single cavern passage.
 This surreal natural wonder, sculpted by an ancient river and evocative of a moonscape, is about two miles long and 300 feet high and wide.
 The giant cave shelters millions of bats, and depending on timing, we may observe them as they exit the cave en masse around sundown.
 We also visit Lang's Cave, featuring the park’s most magnificent limestone formations.
 A lacy array of stone shawls and forests of stalactites and stalagmites decorate the cave's interior, mirrored in crystalline pools on the cavern floor.

 Day 4: Wildlife Cruise on the Melinau River